fabiolab33/holbertonschool-shell/io_redirections_and_filters/README.md

 Counts the numbers of the directories and subdirectories.

 12-newest_filters
-command: ls -tp | grep -v / | head -n 10
+command: ls -t | head -n 10
+Order one file per line and sorted from the newest to the oldest.

+13-unique
+command: sort | uniq -u | sort